 The UI interaction should be intuitive and efficient.
 Wherever possible, the number of keystrokes should be minimized.
 Input fields should be, where possible, filled with appropriate default values by the VTS system; and

-supporting functionality for decision support tools (see Guideline G1110)
+supporting functionalities for decision support tools (see Guideline G1110)

 Voice communication